 The broker currently offers more than 4,400 no-load, no-transaction-fee mutual funds.
 For funds that do require a transaction fee, it's only $19.99.
 This is much cheaper than many stock brokers that offer mutual funds, but stick to the no-transaction-fee list if possible

 Like Ally Invest, E*TRADE recently did away with commissions on stock, options, and ETF trades.
 That makes E*TRADE an all-around excellent choice if you need a stock broker.

-3. TD AmeritradeTD Ameritrade one of our favorite stock brokers.
+2. TD AmeritradeTD Ameritrade one of our favorite stock brokers.
 It offers comprehensive trading tools and platforms that can help you maximize your investing experience.
-Plus, now stock, ETF, and options trades are commission-free.
+Plus, now stock and ETF trades are commission-free.

-The fact that TD Ameritrade offers hundreds of commission-free mutual funds is just icing on the cake.
-Keep in mind that there are some no-load funds that do require a $49.99 commission.
+The fact that TD Ameritrade also offers over 3,500 commission-free mutual funds is just icing on the cake.
+Keep in mind that there are some no-load funds that do require a $49.95 commission.

-Through the Schwab Mutual Fund OneSource service, the brokerage offers a large selection of no-load, no-transaction-fee mutual funds.
-The minimum for these funds is $100.
+Through the Schwab Mutual Fund OneSource service, the brokerage offers over 4,000 no-load, no-transaction-fee mutual funds.
+The minimum for many of these funds is only $100.

 Schwab also provides helpful tools and research that can help you pick the mutual funds that are right for your portfolio.
 Plus it has also eliminated transaction fees for most stock, options and ETF purchases.

 4. FidelityFidelity is one of the longest-standing stock brokers, and it's considered a global leader in mutual funds.
 The Fidelity FundsNetwork offers more than 10,000 funds from Fidelity and other companies.

 Fidelity also provides the Mutual Fund Evaluator, a tool that lets you filter and sort through the broker's library of funds.